Mud Hen Water - Honolulu, HI

-After earning a business degree from the University of Colorado and spending four years in corporate commercial real estate, Hawaii-born Ed Kenney took a contemplative year off to backpack across the globe, immersing himself in the cultures, aromas, and flavors that make up life on this planet.
+After receiving a business degree from the University of Colorado and spending four years in the corporate commercial real estate, Island-born Ed Kenney took a contemplative year off to backpack across the globe, immersing himself in the myriad cultures, aromas, and flavors that make up life on this planet.
 On a street corner in Hanoi, over a steaming bowl of pho, he experienced an epiphany: “Food is the unifying fabric of humanity, connecting us to the earth and each other.”

-Kenney spent the next decade absorbing everything he could about cuisine, completing the Culinary Institute of the Pacific’s culinary arts program, and training in some of Honolulu’s top restaurants.
-He took the leap and opened his first restaurant, Town, in 2005, altering Honolulu’s dining landscape with his contemporary Mediterranean-accented food made with local ingredients.
-Since then he has opened Kaimuki Superette, Mud Hen Water, and Mahina & Sun’s.
-His restaurants are lively gathering places guided by the mantra, “local first, organic whenever possible, with aloha always,” and have received accolades in local and national press.
-In 2015, he founded FoodShed Community Kitchen, which provides incubator kitchen space for small local food-centric businesses.
-And in 2016, he made his television debut as the host of the PBS Food series Family Ingredients, a locally produced show that melds food, travel, and genealogy.
+Kenney spent the ensuing decade absorbing everything he could about cuisine, completing the Culinary Institute of the Pacific’s reputable culinary arts program, and training in some of Honolulu’s top restaurants.
+He took the leap and opened his first restaurant, TOWN, in 2005, followed by Kaimuki Superette, Mud Hen Water, and Mahina & Sun’s.
+His restaurants are lively gathering places guided by the mantra, “local first, organic whenever possible, with aloha always” and have received accolades in local and national press.
+In 2015, he founded FoodShed Community Kitchen which provides incubator kitchen space for small local food-centric businesses.
+And in 2016 he made his television debut as the host of PBS Food’s latest national food/travel/genealogy series, Family Ingredients.

-Ed sits on the Board of Directors for MA‘O Organic Farms and the Kokua Hawaii Foundation and is a member of the Monterey Bay Aquarium’s Blue Ribbon Task Force.
+Kenney sits on the Board of Directors for MA‘O Organic Farms and the Kokua Hawai‘i Foundation and is a member of the Monterey Bay Aquarium’s Blue Ribbon Task Force.